 November to April are considered as the best months to visit the park as the temperature would be mild cold.

 There is no direct flight connectivity to the park.
 The Nameri National Park is well connected mainly with the road.

-By air: The nearest airport to the park is Tezpur which is around 35 kilometres from the park.
+By air: The nearest airport to the park is Tezpur which is around 35 kilometers from the park.
 From Tezpur one can take a cab or a bus to reach the park.
-Otherwise one can take a flight to Guwahati which is around 200 kilometres and drive down from Guwahati to Nameri National Park.
+Otherwise, one can take a flight to Guwahati which is around 200 kilometers and drive down from Guwahati to Nameri National Park.

-By Rail: The nearest railway station is Rangapara which is around 25 kilometres from the park.
-Lot of cabs and buses both private and government are available to reach the park
+By Rail: The nearest railway station is Rangapara which is around 25 kilometers from the park.
+Lot of cars and buses both private and government are available to reach the park

 By Road: There are regular bus services available from most of the major cities like Tezpur, Guwahati, Dibrugarh and some other places to Nameri National Park.

 Nameri National Park was declared as a Reserve forest in 1978 and in 1985 it was declared as a wildlife sanctuary.
 The park gained importance by the spotting of white Winged Wood Ducks.
 And finally in 1999-2000 the park was declared as a Tiger Reserve.